How do I get a copy of my credit reports?

-- You have requested a credit report from a nationwide credit reporting company in connection with the placing of an initial fraud alert (you may request two free copies for an extended fraud alert).
+- You have requested a credit report from a nationwide credit reporting company in connection with placing of an initial fraud alert on your credit file (you may request two free copies for an extended fraud alert).

 - You are unemployed and intend to apply for employment within 60 days from the date of your request.

 - You are a recipient of public welfare assistance.

 - Your state law provides for a free credit report.

 Tip: Be cautious of websites that claim to offer free credit reports.
 Some of these websites will only give you a free report if you buy other products or services.
 Other websites give you a free report and then bill you for services you have to cancel.
 To get the free credit report authorized by law, go to AnnualCreditReport.com or call (877) 322-8228.

 Still have questions about credit reports and scores?